robocomp/robocomp-robolab/components/hardware/external_control/keyboardrobotcontroller/README.md

 ## Starting the component

-To see the effect of keyboard controller on the simulated differential robot on (RCIS)[https://github.com/robocomp/robocomp#testing-the-installation-using-the-rcis-robotics-simulator], we suggest that user should run the RCIS simulator first:
+To see the effect of keyboard controller on the simulated differential robot on RCIS, we suggest that user should run the RCIS simulator first:

 ```
 cd ~/robocomp/files/innermodel